 In the coming years, the partners of this Embassy – ArtEZ, CIRCO, DeMeeuw, Design Academy Eindhoven, DSM-Niaga, ECOR, Firm of the Future, FrieslandCampina, Gielissen Interiors | Exhibitions | Events, Hogeschool van Amsterdam, IKEA Nederland, NS, Provincie Noord-Brabant, KPMG, RB, Renewi, TU Delft, TU/e, Wageningen University & Research, Yksi Expo, Dutch Design Foundation and VanBerlo – will team up to work on practical solutions in meetings, network meetings, workshops and labs.
 This will unite industry, designers, policy makers, product specialists and users in efforts to initiate and encourage real-world change.

-An exhibition in the Innovation Powerhouse with numerous participants—in particular large companies—shows that circular is not just about sustainable products, but about a transition, a process that often demands entirely new business models.
-The presentation will show visitors the degree to which the participating companies have a stake in embracing sustainability and that, as consumers, visitors can make informed choices.
-At the same time, presentations by SMEs can be seen at Yksi Expo, plus a number of projects, concepts and experiments by young designers.
-In addition to the exhibition, at DDW, the Embassy of Sustainable Design will be a hotspot for experts and interested parties to discuss current practices and concrete challenges and with this develop a network of change agents, entrepreneurs, pioneers and designers.
+An exhibition in the Innovation Powerhouse with numerous participants—in particular large companies—showed that circular is not just about sustainable products, but about a transition, a process that often demands entirely new business models.
+The presentation showed visitors the degree to which the participating companies have a stake in embracing sustainability and that, as consumers, visitors can make informed choices.
+At the same time, presentations by SMEs could be seen at Yksi Expo, plus a number of projects, concepts and experiments by young designers.
+In addition to the exhibition, at DDW, the Embassy of Sustainable Design was a hotspot for experts and interested parties to discuss current practices and concrete challenges and with this develop a network of change agents, entrepreneurs, pioneers and designers.

 Curator: Leonne Cuppen